 Mobile devices, .e.g., smartphone and pad, are major video consumption and generation devices.
 Mobile devices are sensitive to power consumption and chip area size.
 Modern mobile video applications which provide premium class experience to the user require at least 4K 60+fps.
 To achieve higher quality, lower latency and reasonable power consumption, hardware implementation for codec is required.

 Based on some hardware VVC encoder development experience, VVC encoder requires around three times of chip area size compared with HEVC encoder to achieve a 25% compression efficiency improvement.
 Assuming the next generation standard would continue to increase the encoding complexity by three times that of VVC for 25% coding gain, the chip area size for the new standard encoder would be nine times of the HEVC encoder.
 The typical power consumption for encoding 4K@60 video by HEVC (5nm process) on a smartphone is approximately 100mA (i.e., 380mW under typical voltage of 3.8V used by smartphone, estimated work time of the Smartphone with 5000mAH battery for HDR 4K@60 video encoder is 4 hours).
 According to that TSMC A16 process reduces 60% power consumption compared with N5 [4], it is assumed that by year 2030 the A16 process will be widely used and the power consumption can be reduced to 40mA for HEVC encoder.
 The next generation standard encoder would consume roughly 360mA if the encoder complexity (chip area size) is 9 times of HEVC.
-This would strongly affect heat dissipation and speed up battery drain (encoding of HDR 4K@60 video might be just one hour with typical battery of the Smartphone), and would limit the commercial deployment of new coding standard on smartphones, XR devices, and other mobile and wearable devices.
+This would strongly affect heat dissipation and speed up battery drain, and would limit the commercial deployment of new coding standard on smartphones, XR devices, and other mobile and wearable devices.

 To avoid this situation and make the new standard friendlier for real-time hardware-based encoding on smartphones, it must show a trade-off between coding efficiency and encoding complexity (as well as decoding complexity) that is better than both HEVC and VVC.
 It should have significant higher coding efficiency (e.g., 25%) at a similar or slightly higher complexity (e.g., 1.5x) as VVC, so the encoding power consumption can be controlled within 200 mA for 4K@60 encoding by year 2030.